-As at December 31, 2021, approximately 84% of Granite's revenue was denominated in foreign currencies.
+As at December 31, 2022, approximately 83% of Granite's revenue was denominated in foreign currencies.
 As Granite reports its financial results in Canadian dollars and does not currently hedge all of its non-Canadian dollar net operating income, foreign currency fluctuations can have a material impact on Granite's financial results.
+See "Risk Factors - Risks Relating to Granite's Business - Foreign Currency".